Vignettes are images authored with Dynamic Media Image Authoring for use with Image Rendering.

 Planar objects (in 3D vignettes) and flat objects (in 2D vignettes) accept repeatable texture materials.
 They are typically used for floors, countertops, and other flat surfaces that only require perspective mapping.

 Flowline objects map smoothly shaped curved surfaces such as upholstery and are occasionally used for apparel objects as well.
-They can be used in both 2D and 3D vignettes, and, if fully authored, will participate in reflection rendering.
+They can be used in both 2D and 3D vignettes, and, if fully authored, participate in reflection rendering.

 Sketch objects are best used for fabric objects with folds and wrinkles, such as apparel items.
 Like flowline objects, they can be used in 2D and 3D vignettes, although application in 3D vignettes is limited.

 Wall objects are similar to planar objects and are only supported in 3D vignettes.
 They have special layout information that allows application of two different wall finishes (upper and lower) and up to three wall border materials.
-When properly authored, materials applied to walls will flow accurately and seamlessly between adjacent walls, for realistic wallpaper/wall border applications.
+When properly authored, materials applied to walls flow accurately and seamlessly between adjacent walls, for realistic wallpaper/wall border applications.
 Wall objects do not support texture rotation.

 In addition to the basic object types, two special kinds of overlap objects are supported:

 Objects are collected into object groups, similar to a file system.
-Grouping is normally based on the structure of the physical objects they represent (e.g a ‘All Cabinets’ group might contain ‘Base Cabinets’ and ‘Wall Cabinets’).
+Grouping is normally based on the structure of the physical objects that they represent (e.g a ‘All Cabinets’ group might contain ‘Base Cabinets’ and ‘Wall Cabinets’).
 Any number of group levels are permitted.
 Grouping supports the application of materials to multiple like objects.